yeoffrey/picturegram/README.md

 # Documentation For Each Page

-index.php: Based on the bootstrap template, this page represents the home page for the site.
+index.php: <sub>Based on the bootstrap template, this page represents the home page for the site.
 Uses PHP to display all the posts on the site, and passes each post's info to the post.php page to display it properly.
-If you are logged in, it will overwrite the about.php page if you click on a different users post.
+If you are logged in, it will overwrite the about.php page if you click on a different users post.</sub>

 post.php: the comment section was taken from another template cited in my references called "Blog Post", just copied it into the file and made sure it was within the container class and looked nice.
 The post page takes the info that was passed from the